johannesjh/req2flatpak/README.md

 In fact, this project was created when we discussed feature request [#296](https://github.com/flatpak/flatpak-builder-tools/issues/296) in flatpak-pip-generator.
 A prototype followed from this feature request, and since it was written from scratch, the prototype became this separate project.

 Comparison between `flatpak-pip-generator` and `req2flatpak.py`: Each of the two project likely has its own benefits and a comparison between the two will likely change over time.
-As in Oct, 2022, in my personal opinion (johannesjh), I see the following differences:
+As in Oct, 2022, in my personal opinion (johannesjh), I see the following similarities and differences:

 - Both projects generate build modules for flatpak-builder.
 - Both projects consist of a single script file with minimal dependencies, and are thus very easy to install.